probcomp/Gen.jl/docs/src/ref/modeling.md

 The functions must also satisfy the following rules:

-- Default argument values are not supported. and will be ignored by the parser if specified.
+- Default argument values are not supported.

 - `@trace` expressions cannot appear anywhere in the function body except for as the outer-most expression on the right-hand side of a statement.